Kitura/BlueECC/README.md

 # BlueECC

-A cross platform swift implementation of Elliptic Curve Digital Signature Algorithm (ECDSA) and Elliptic curve Integrated Encryption Scheme (ECIES).
+A cross platform Swift implementation of Elliptic Curve Digital Signature Algorithm (ECDSA) and Elliptic Curve Integrated Encryption Scheme (ECIES).
+This allows you to sign, verify, encrypt and decrypt using elliptic curve keys.

 ## Usage